-- 2.22 The NPPF, at paragraph 32, states that 'All developments that generate significant amounts of movement should be supported by a Transport Statement or Transport Assessment.
-Local Plans and decisions should take account of whether: - The opportunities for sustainable transport modes have been taken up depending on the nature and location of the site, to reduce the need for major transport infrastructure; - Safe and suitable access to the site can be achieved for all people; and - Improvements can be undertaken within the transport network that cost effectively limits the significant impacts of the development.
-Development should only be refused on transport grounds where the residual cumulative impacts of development are severe.' - 2.23 Paragraph 34 requires local plans and decision making to ensure that developments that generate significant movement are located where the need to travel will be minimised and the use of sustainable transport modes can be maximised for the movement of goods or people.
-A key tool to facilitate this will be a travel plan which will be required for developments that generate significant amounts of movement. - 2.24 Section 13 of the NPPF sets out the Government's policy approach towards achieving the sustainable use of minerals.
-NPPF, at paragraph 143, recognises that the safeguarding of transport infrastructure is an important means of encouraging sustainable minerals transport and therefore LPAs, in preparing local plans, are required to safeguard: existing, planned and potential rail heads, rail links to quarries, wharfage and associated storage, handling and processing facilities for the bulk transport by rail, sea or inland waterways of minerals, including recycled and secondary materials; and existing, planned and potential sites for concrete batching, the manufacture of coated materials, other concrete products and the handling, processing and distribution of substitute recycled and secondary aggregate material.

-- 2.25 Local Plans will need to set out environmental criteria, in line with the NPPF, against which planning applications will be assessed to ensure that permitted operations do not have unacceptable adverse impacts on the natural and historic environment or human health, including traffic impacts and take into account the cumulative effects of multiple impacts from individual sites/and/or a number of sites in the locality. - 2.26 The NPPF at paragraph 162 requires that, in preparing local plans, LPAs should work with other authorities and providers to assess the quality and capacity of infrastructure for transport and its ability to meet forecast demands and take into account the need for strategic infrastructure in their areas including nationally strategic infrastructure.
+- Improvements can be undertaken within the transport network that cost effectively limits the significant impacts of the development.
+Development should only be refused on transport grounds where the residual cumulative impacts of development are severe.(NPPF, paragraph 32) - 2.24 Paragraph 34 requires local plans and decision making to ensure that developments that generate significant movement are located where the need to travel will be minimised and the use of sustainable transport modes can be maximised for the movement of goods or people.
+A key tool to facilitate this will be a travel plan which will be required for developments that generate significant amounts of movement. - 2.25 Section 13 of the NPPF sets out the Government's policy approach towards achieving the sustainable use of minerals.
+NPPF, at paragraph 143, recognises that the safeguarding of transport infrastructure is an important means of encouraging sustainable minerals transport and therefore LPAs, in preparing local plans, are required to safeguard: existing, planned and potential rail heads, rail links to quarries, wharfage and associated storage, handling and processing facilities for the bulk transport by rail, sea or inland waterways of minerals, including recycled and secondary materials; and existing, planned and potential sites for concrete batching, the manufacture of coated materials, other concrete products and the handling, processing and distribution of substitute recycled and secondary aggregate material. - 2.26 Local Plans will need to set out environmental criteria, in line with the NPPF, against which planning applications will be assessed to ensure that permitted operations do not have unacceptable adverse impacts on the natural and historic environment or human health, including traffic impacts and take into account the cumulative effects of multiple impacts from individual sites/and/or a number of sites in the locality. - 2.27 The NPPF at paragraph 162 requires that, in preparing local plans, LPAs should work with other authorities and providers to assess the quality and capacity of infrastructure for transport and its ability to meet forecast demands and take into account the need for strategic infrastructure in their areas including nationally strategic infrastructure.